 For survival all animals must be able to tell the difference between a small pile of food and a large one.
 Yet the assumption has long been only humans can abstract such tasks into mathematical abilities.

 Now, it is tempting to excuse our relatively poor performance in the Monty Hall experiment by bringing in other factors – perhaps make the argument “but a human subject’s reason might be affected by the desire to succeed in front of an authority figure…” or something similar.
 That is potentially to downgrade the pigeons’ good performance to the work of a small feathered computer.
-How human complexity hinders our reasoning is worth considering, but the fact remains pigeons still win that contest hands (and feathers) down.
+How human complexity hinders our reasoning is worth considering, but looking purely at results, the fact is pigeons still win that contest hands (and feathers) down.

-There are a number of animals that have passed the mirror test; unsurprisingly that includes known intelligent mammals the great Apes, Orcas, dolphins, an Asian elephant called Happy, but also Eurasian magpies – and strangely even ants.
-In fact other animals may be recognizing their own image without passing our test because they are not responding in ways that we expect.
-For example Gorillas used to get a fail, but we now understand they are probably reluctant to look in mirrors as eye contact signals aggression in Gorilla society.
+There are a number of animals that have passed the mirror test; unsurprisingly the list includes known intelligent mammals the great apes, Orcas, dolphins, an Asian elephant called Happy, but also Eurasian magpies – and strangely in one study even ants.
+In fact other animals may be recognising their own image without passing our test because they are not responding to their reflection in ways that we expect.
+For example gorillas used to get a fail, but we now understand they are probably reluctant to look in mirrors as eye contact signals aggression in Gorilla society.

 To get the food he needs the long stick trapped in a see-saw box.
 To operate the see-saw he needs to drop in three stones from three cages.
 And to extract the three stones he needs to use the short stick.
-The Crow, named 007, has already demonstrated an ability to problem solve, but has never been tested with so many steps before.
+The crow, named 007, has already demonstrated an ability to problem solve, but has never been tested with so many steps before.
 He flies in, inspects the boxes, sizes up the problem and has his reward after a few minutes – some people might struggle to get there so quickly.
-There’s very little trial and error in this.
+What’s particularly impressive is that there’s very little trial and error here.
 His actions are clearly guided by learning from previous tests combined with some abstract thinking.

 If you want to know more about crow intelligence this documentary is well worth a watch.